forwardemail/dkimpy/README.md

 })();
 ```

-The value of `result` is a String with the new message (with ARC signed headers added to the top).
+The value of `result` is a String with the new ARC headers to add to the top of the message (if any).

 ## Contributors